codeship/screencast-storyboards/blogposts/node-github-nodejistu.md

-You still need to tell Nodejitsu which subdomain you want to deploy to and how to run our application.
+You still need to tell Nodejitsu which subdomain you want to deploy to and how to run your application.

 In my case, I added `"subdomain": "codefish"` and a `"start"` script `"node start.js"`.
 Please adapt these parameters to whatever fits your app.